sc-nun216/5m-data-2.6-data-pipelines-orchestration/lesson.md

 We're going to add an extrator for Postgress to get our data.
 An extractor is responsible for pulling data out of any data source.
 We will use the `tap-postgress` extractor to pull data from the Supabase server.

+Please exit `meltano-ingestion` folder, use `cd ..` to return to the root folder.
 Create a new Meltano project by running:

 ```bash
 meltano init meltano-resale